The Risk Live story

 Under pressure to cut costs, add clients and deliver better returns, banks and buy-side firms – and supporting industries – must scrap old ideas and disrupt, leveraging powerful new technologies.
 Firms face new opportunities, and threats, whilst business models, services, products and jobs are all in flux.

-Risk Live explores four key themes set to shape the future for risk managers and risk transfer markets:
+Risk Live 2019 explored four key themes set to shape the future for risk managers and risk transfer markets:

 - Alpha, beta and data